bcgsc/pori_graphkb_loader/README.md

 npm run start:local
 ```

-The test/dev test environment should be used for developing against the test keycloak server (can only be used within the GSC network)
+The dev test environment should be used for developing against the test keycloak server (can only be used within the GSC network).
+This defaults connecting to the development database (backup of production)

 ```bash
 npm run start:dev